DennisHeimbigner/netcdf-c/docs/nczarr.md

 The NCZarr storage format is almost identical to that of the the standard Zarr format.
 The data model differs as follows.

-1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions.
+1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions (but can read anonymous dimensions).
-2. Zarr attributes are untyped -- or perhaps more correctly characterized as of type string.
+2. Zarr attributes are untyped -- or perhaps more correctly characterized as of type string (in "JSON" format).
 3. Zarr does not explicitly support unlimited dimensions -- NCZarr does support them.

 ## Storage Medium